github/hackathons/Resources.md

 _Short description, between two and four sentences long.
 Talk about what the resource is and how it can help organisers.
 Ensure the link above includes https instead of http._

 Remember, this resource is for organisers, not participants.
 If your resource is not for organisers and does not meet the requirements above, your pull request could be rejected.

+You can also [head to the Discussions](https://github.com/MishManners/GitHub-Hackathons/discussions/categories/resources) to talk about Resources before adding them to the documentation.